Can a new fund give tropical forests a future?

 Brazil is set to launch the TFFF at COP30, a new approach to unlock conservation funding.

-The fund aims to compensate countries that leave tropical forests standing and seeks to raise $125 billion - $25 billion from countries and major philanthropies and $100 billion from private-sector contributions.
+The TFFF aims to compensate countries that leave tropical forests standing and seeks to raise a total of $125 billion - $25 billion in long-term loans from governments and major philanthropies and $100 billion by selling debt securities to the private sector.

 Here is what you need to know.